curl/curl/packages/Symbian/readme.txt

 The standard curl options -o, --stderr and --trace-ascii can be used to redirect output to a file (or stdout) instead.

-P.I.P.S. doesn't inherit the current working directory at startup, so you may need to use the -o option to specify a specific location to store a downloaded file.
+P.I.P.S. doesn't inherit the current working directory at startup, so the -O option probably won't work as expected, and giving the complete paths to files will be necessary.

 P.I.P.S. provides no way to disable echoing of characters as they are entered, so passwords typed in on the console will be visible.

-All screen output disappears after curl exits, so after a transfer completes, curl waits by default for Enter to pressed before exiting.
+All screen output disappears after curl exits, so after a transfer completes, curl waits by default for Enter to be pressed before exiting.
 This behaviour is suppressed when the -s option is given.

-The "home directory" in Symbian is C:\Private\f0206442\.
-The .curlrc is read from this directory on startup.
+curl's "home directory" in Symbian is C:\Private\f0206442\.
+The .curlrc file is read from this directory on startup.

 libcurl notes
 -------------
-libcurl uses writeable static data, so the EPOCALLOWDLLDATA option is used in its MMP file, with the corresponding additional memory usage and limitations on the Windows emulator.
+libcurl uses writable static data, so the EPOCALLOWDLLDATA option is used in its MMP file, with the corresponding additional memory usage and limitations on the Windows emulator.

-curl_global_init() *must* be called before any libcurl functions that could allocate memory (like curl_getenv()).
+curl_global_init() *must* be called (either explicitly or implicitly through calling certain other libcurl functions) before any libcurl functions that could allocate memory (like curl_getenv()).

 P.I.P.S. doesn't support signals or the alarm() call, so some timeouts (such as the connect timeout) are not honoured.

-P.I.P.S. causes a USER:87 panic if a timeout much longer than half an hour is selected.
+P.I.P.S. causes a USER:87 panic if certain timeouts much longer than half an hour are selected.

-SSL/TLS encryption is not supported.
+SSL/TLS encryption is not supported, nor are LDAP, SCP or SFTP URLs.

 Dan Fandrich
 dan@coneharvesters.com
-April 2008
+May 2008